Can you get poison ivy in your eyes?

 • Your eyes are swollen (especially if they are swollen shut)

-• You scratched your rash and it became infected
+• Your rash became infected

-Swelling of the eye tissue means you’re having a serious reaction that needs to be assessed by a doctor.
+Swelling of the eye tissue may mean you’re having a serious reaction that needs to be assessed by a doctor.
 From there, your doctor may prescribe a steroid cream that is stronger than the one you can buy in the drugstore.
 They may also prescribe oral steroids if necessary, or an antibacterial cream if your rash is infected.
 Anti-inflammatory eye drops from your doctor can help as well.

 How can I avoid getting poison ivy in my eyes?

-• Know the appearance of poison ivy, poison oak and poison sumac.
+• Knowing the appearance of poison ivy, poison oak and poison sumac.
 All these plants have three leaves.
 One of the most popular sayings to help you remember is: Leaves of three, let them be.

-Remember that the rash itself is not contagious.
+• Remembering that the rash itself is not contagious.
 But the oil can spread easily to other people if they touch the oil on you, your clothing or any objects you have touched.

 SEE RELATED: Why it’s bad to rub your eyes